Qt Shader Tools Build System Integration

 -toptions of qsb, depending on the platform.
 When building on Windows, this leads to invoking

 fxcfrom the Windows SDK to do the first phase of compilation (HLSL source to DXBC bytecode) at build time instead of at run time.
-On macOS it uses invokves the Metal tools to generate a Metal library.
-In either case the resulting
+The resulting

-.qsbfile will only include the compilation results, not the HLSL or MSL source.
+.qsbfile will only include the compilation results (the intermediate shader format), not the original shader source code.

 spirv-opt(which must be available from the Vulkan SDK or elsewhere) to perform optimizations on the SPIR-V bytecode.
 Equivalent to the